imarsman/concur/README.md

 pineapple yellow 5 b
 ```

-I will very likely find errors and bugs.

 Ping some hosts and waith for full output from each before printing.
 Notice
 the use of the -k flag which forces each command's output to be grouped.